a7med233/Dating_App/SAMSUNG_LAYOUT_FIXES.md

 ### Debug Logs

-The components include console logs for debugging:
-- "App resumed - applying Samsung fixes"
-- "App has come to the foreground"
-- "App resumed - forcing layout update"
+The standard React Native components should work without additional debug logs.
+Check for any console errors related to layout or keyboard handling.

 ## Performance Considerations

-- Samsung-specific components only activate on Android devices
-- App state listeners are properly cleaned up
-- Force re-renders are minimal and only when needed
-- Hardware acceleration is enabled for better performance
+- Standard React Native components are used for better performance
+- No additional app state listeners needed
+- Standard keyboard handling without custom logic
+- Better compatibility across all devices

 ## Future Improvements